How to Update Wood or Oak Cabinets – is paint the MODERN answer?

 WOOD CABINETS – DETAILS TO CONSIDER

 Deciding whether to leave your cabinets stained or to paint them is a HUGE decision.
 And while this isn’t the holy grail for deciding what to do (you get the final decision), it will help you understand WHY stain or paint could be the best finish for your cabinets AND your home.

 I might’ve had a conniption if my clients (above) had decided to paint their gorgeous wood cabinets.
 The connection with the floor is fabulous and they were wise to choose dining furniture that kept the wood palette simple and consistent.
 MAD LOVE.

 I also posted this next kitchen on my Instagram, just to get a read on whether my followers agreed with painting them or WISH they’d been left original (it was a pretty close tie)…

 But, before we get started, there are two questions that could make this whole process a bit more to the point for you…

-WHAT IS THE STYLE OF YOUR CABINET DOORS?
+WHAT STYLE OF CABINET DOOR DO YOU HAVE?

 WHAT CONDITION ARE YOUR CABINETS IN?